engity-com/bifroest/docs/usecases.md

 ### Problem

 1. Assume you want to show how your software can be used (demonstration) or you want to create training sessions for users.
-2. You need an environment where your users can easily can have command interaction with.
+2. You need an environment where your users can easily have command interaction with.
 3. Each user needs a dedicated and isolated environment.
 4. You want to provide your own set of tools within these environments.